stropeala/SCalc/README.md

 # SCalc
-Calculator app written in python
+Calculator app written in python using tkinter